sandreza/MarkovChainHammer.jl/docs/src/API/Continuous Time/empirical_generator.md

 Q1 - 2.0 * Q2
 ```

-As a last comment we mention that one can also construct the transfer operator, then take the matrix logarithm, and then divide by ``dt`` to get another estimate of the generator; however, the resulting matrix no longer has an "infinitesimal" probabilistic interpretation, as the following example
+As a last comment we mention that one can also construct the transfer operator, then take the matrix logarithm, and then divide by ``dt`` to get another estimate of the generator; however, the resulting matrix no longer has an "infinitesimal" probabilistic interpretation, as the following example shows

 ```@example datadriven2
 using MarkovChainHammer.TransitionMatrix: perron_frobenius